learn-co-curriculum/dsc-dimensionality-reduction-lab/README.md

-# Pinciple Component Analysis in Scikit-learn - Lab
+# Pincipal Component Analysis in scikit-learn - Lab

 ## Introduction

 PCA algorithm is generally applied in dimension reduction contexts with an option to visualize a complex high dimensional dataset in 2D or 3D.
-PCA can also do an amazing job towards removing the computational cost of other machine learning algorithms by allowing them to train on a reduced set of features (principle components)
+PCA can also do an amazing job towards removing the computational cost of other machine learning algorithms by allowing them to train on a reduced set of features (principal components)
 In this lesson, we shall look into implementing PCA with `scikit-learn` to the popular iris dataset, in an attempt to reduce the number of dimensions from 4 to 2 and see if the reduced set of dimensions would still preserve the variance of complete dataset.

 ## Objectives

+You will be able to:

-- Perform PCA in Python and sci-kit learn using Iris dataset
+- Perform PCA in Python and scikit-learn using Iris dataset
 - Measure the impact of PCA on the accuracy of classification algorithms
 - Plot the decision boundary of different classification experiments to visually inspect their performance.